 - All learning is an individual and personal experience.
 To be effective, education must be personal and individual.

-- Certain stages in a child’s development make the child receptive to different types of learning.
+- Children at certain stages in their development are receptive to different types of learning.
 These stages must be identified and incorporated into an effective teaching system.

 - The goal of early childhood education must be to develop in each child his natural talents and to stimulate his desire to learn.